-I hadn’t mentioned it before but St. Marks’ Basilica was used as the private cathedral of the Doge and his family.
+St. Marks’ Basilica was initially used as the private cathedral of the Doge and his family.
 What a private chapel!
 However, it also functioned as a place for state functions and ceremonies.
 St. Mark’s Basilica would not become the cathedral of the city of Venice until 1807.
 Public masses are now held here regularly.

 Despite the time and skill needed to produce the mosaics and floors, very few of the individual artisans’ names are known.